 \subsection{Open-ended RSVQA}

-In the open-ended setting of RSVQA, the task is approached as a generative problem, wherein answers are produced in free-form natural language without restriction to a predefined answer set.
-To address the scarcity of high-quality image–text datasets in remote sensing, Yuan et al.~\cite{hu2025rsgpt} introduced a human-annotated captioning and open-ended RSVQA dataset specifically designed to facilitate the development of large VLMs.
+In the open-ended setting, RSVQA is tackled as a generative problem, wherein answers are produced in free-form natural language without restriction to a predefined answer set.
+To address the scarcity of high-quality image–text datasets in remote sensing, Yuan et al.~\cite{hu2025rsgpt} introduced a human-annotated dataset specifically designed to facilitate the development of large VLMs.
 Building upon this, Liu et al.~\cite{liu2025rescueadi} proposed the novel task of Adaptive Disaster Interpretation, which is aimed at managing complex and multi-faceted disaster-related requests through the sequential execution of interrelated interpretation tasks, thereby enabling a comprehensive understanding of disaster scenarios.
 In a related development, Kuckreja et al.~\cite{kuckreja2024geochat} presented the first multitask conversational VLM tailored for remote sensing, capable of engaging in both image-level and region-specific dialogues.
-Zhao et al.~\cite{zhao2024see} proposed a unified framework that simultaneously addresses semantic segmentation, image captioning, and VQA on high-resolution remote sensing images.
-More recently, Zhang et al.~\cite{zhang2024earthgpt} employed a unified instruction tuning method to handle diverse remote sensing tasks including scene classification, image captioning, VQA, and visual grounding.
-However, current open-ended RSVQA methods have been developed under the assumption of in-distribution data, where training and testing samples share similar characteristics.
+Moreover, Zhao et al.~\cite{zhao2024see} proposed a unified framework that simultaneously addresses semantic segmentation, image captioning, and VQA on high-resolution remote sensing images.
+More recently, Zhang et al.~\cite{zhang2024earthgpt} employed a unified instruction tuning method to handle diverse remote sensing tasks, including scene classification, image captioning, VQA, and visual grounding.